SublimeLinter/SublimeLinter-pep8/README.md

    [sudo] pip-3.x install pep8
    ```

-Now you can proceed to install the SublimeLinter-pep8 plugin.
+Once pep8 is installed, you can proceed to install the SublimeLinter-pep8 plugin if it is not yet installed.

 ### Plugin installation
 Please use [Package Control](https://sublime.wbond.net/installation) to install the linter plugin.
 This will ensure that the plugin will be updated when new versions are available.
 If you want to install from source so you can modify the source code, you probably know what you are doing so we won’t cover that here.